-My adventure in hang gliding
+My adventure in Hang Gliding

 How my brain ever chose to be a comp hang glider pilot I will never understand.
 But this is my genesis story.
 I started young, a scrawny 19-year-old girl wrapping up my freshman year of college in Indiana.
 Joe Bedinghaus- a friend from high school and fellow Dunie- texted me, “Do you want to fly hang gliders?
 You can do it all summer.”
 I snapped shut my flip phone and walked to class, oblivious that my entire life had changed in that instant.

 I didn't even know what a hang glider was.
-I looked up pictures and scrolled the Kitty Hawk Kites Hang Gliding School website.
-Apparently, the school snagged up youngsters that have never flown, hooked them into 70's style rogallo wings called Eaglets, and flew them off the side of a coastal north carolina sand dune.
+I looked up pictures and scrolled the kitty hawk kites Hang Gliding School website.
+Apparently, the school snagged up youngsters that have never flown, hooked them into 70's style rogallo wings called Eaglets, and flew them off the side of a coastal North Carolina sand dune.

 As they learned to fly hang gliders, these pilots also learned to teach.
 The work was supposed to be hard.
 From the website: